+The Project is located in Cypress County, Alberta, approximately 9km northeast of the Hamlet of Dunmore.
 The assessment considers the glare impact of the Project on dwellings and ground transportation routes within 800m of the Project.
 The nearest registered aerodrome, Medicine Hat Regional Airport, is approximately 16km west of the Project.
 Due to its distance, this aerodrome was not considered in this analysis.
 One private, unregistered aerodrome was identified within 4,000m of the Project, so it has been analyzed in this assessment.